We don’t really do a lot of touristy things on the Sunshine Coast (though you can easily take your pick from Aussie World to Sea Life).

-That said, and thanks to a good friend who stayed with us in early August, I have ticked off another item on my must-do-list on the Sunshine Coast: the Buderim Ginger Factory in Yandina.
+But I’m fairly partial to ginger so thanks to a good friend who stayed with us in early August, I’ve now ticked off another item on my must-do-list on the Sunshine Coast: the Buderim Ginger Factory in Yandina.

 It’s the largest ginger factory in Australia, and whilst my expectations were probably pretty low, it turned out to be surprisingly good!